nvaidya1/Documentation/README.md

 ## Step By Step Installation of CloudWatch Agent on EC2 and OnPrem Instances:

 #### Step 1.
-Create IAM Role for the EC2 to access CloudWatch Logs and AWS Systems Manager (SSM) System Parameter Store
+Create IAM Role for the EC2 to access CloudWatch and AWS Systems Manager Parameter Store

 Create IAM role with name CloudWatchAgentServerRole (or another name that you prefer) for EC2 and select following policies:
   * **CloudWatchAgentServerPolicy** for access to CloudWatch service